-The Hartford Premiere of Letter from Italy, 1944 is a
+The Hartford Premiere of Letter from Italy, 1944 was a

 Second Chance to see History in the Making…!